Changelog

 config wifi-iface 'wmesh'

-option device 'radio0' #must match the name of a wifi-device
+option device 'radio1' ##must match the name of a wifi-device

-option mcast_rate 24000 #routes with a lower throughput rate than the mcast_rate will not be visible to batman-adv
+option mcast_rate '24000' ##routes with a lower throughput rate won't be visible

-Because all mesh nodes must operate on the same channel, use the same authentication, etc., multiple config options are often dictated by the “lowest common denominator” across all mesh nodes–that is, the best possible config that will work with all nodes, not just the ones with the best hardware and software available.
+Because all mesh nodes must operate on the same channel, use the same authentication, etc., multiple config options are often dictated by the “lowest common denominator” across all mesh nodes–that is, the best possible configuration that will work with all nodes, not just the ones with the best hardware and software available.
 For example, not all devices will necessarily be able to use SAE because it’s very new and therefore, won’t be able to connect to mesh networks that use it.
-Instead, you might want to set encryption to something like psk2+aes
+Instead, you might want to set encryption to something like psk2+aes, which should be good enough for most devices out there.
+So, keep that in mind when configuring your mesh nodes.

 Save the file and exit it.